 Each Client's Situation is Unique

-At Badura & Wintz Law, we have in-depth experience in planning for remarriages and blended families, tax planning, and elder law issues that we incorporate appropriately into estate plans.
+Margaret Badura & Dan Wintz have in-depth experience in planning for remarriages and blended families, tax planning, and elder law issues that we incorporate appropriately into estate plans.

 Sometimes, special types of trusts are needed.

 Although we hope that it will never be needed, we frequently recommend incorporating special types of trusts into client’s estate plans should they ever be needed.
 These trusts may include:

 - Supplemental Needs Trusts, to assure that an inheritance will be available to improve quality of life while not accidentally disqualifying a beneficiary from qualifying for governmental means-tested benefits such as Supplemental Security Income, housing assistance or Medicaid

 - Trusts for minor beneficiaries such as grandchildren to avoid the need for an unnecessary conservatorship or to promote aspirational intentions such as promoting pursuit of higher education

 - Standby on-going Spendthrift Trusts, if a beneficiary has difficulty managing financial affairs or develops a wasteful addiction for which treatment is a better alternative than an outright inheritance

 We also assist families with Special Needs Trusts.
 The primary goal of a Special Needs Trust is to preserve an individual’s means-tested government benefits by setting aside their own assets to be used to improve the quality of their lives and providing benefits that are not available through government programs.

 Margaret Badura & Dan Wintz work with clients to make Guardianship and/or Conservatorship court proceedings unnecessary.
 However, in cases of personal or financial abuse, we are here to help those who seek to protect a vulnerable person.